Urinary tract infection

 Treatment for Uncomplicated UTIs

 UTIs can often be successfully treated with antibiotics prescribed over the phone.
-In such cases, a health professional provides the people with 3-day antibiotic regimens without requiring an office urine test.
+In such cases, a health professional provides the people with 3 to 5-day antibiotic regimens without requiring an office urine test.
 This course is recommended only for women who have typical symptoms of cystitis, who are at low risk for recurrent infection, and who do not have symptoms (such as vaginitis) suggesting other problems.
 It is always best to have a urine culture done before starting antibiotics when possible.

 Oral antibiotic treatment cures nearly all uncomplicated UTIs, although the rate of recurrence remains high.
 To prescribe the best treatment, the doctor should be made aware of any drug allergies of the person.